apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ### `useMutation`

-We can type our `useMutation` hooks the same way we type our `useQuery` hooks.
-Using the generated `gql` function to define our GraphQL mutations, we ensure that our mutation's variables and return data are typed:
+We can type `useMutation` hooks the same way we type `useQuery` hooks.
+Using the generated `gql` function to define our GraphQL mutations, we ensure that we type our mutation's variables and return data:

 ```tsx
 import React, { useState } from 'react';